About

 Raquel Ríos, Ph.D., MS, CMI

-I’ve been a teacher for 30 years and a mindfulness meditation practitioner for 15 years.
-I’ve had many teachers and guides.
-My late husband was a life partner and spiritual guide.
-Dr. Shiv Talwar of the Spiritual Heritage Network got me serious about the power of silence.
-I read a lot and practice everything, trying things out, attending meditation centers and listening to people.
-Everyone I meet is my teacher.
-Life has been my teacher.
-I especially appreciate Zen Training by Sekida and the guidance and wisdom offered by Chögyam Trungpa.
-Osho kept me company on many nights when I grappled with truth.
-I am grateful for the work of Daniel Siegel, Jon Kabat Zinn, David Hawkings and Edgar Cayce.
+I go to my Zen Training manual by Sekida often and the guidance and wisdom of Chögyam Trungpa changed me.
+Osho kept me company on many nights when I grappled with uncomfortable truths.
+I am grateful for the work of Daniel Siegel, Jon Kabat Zinn, Ken Wilber, Elizabeth Kübler Ross, David Hawkings, Eckhart Tolle, Joe Dispenza and Edgar Cayce.
 I love the book, Biografía del Silencio by Pablo D’Ors.
 I went to hear him speak at a book store in Madrid and got a signed copy, which is unusual for me.
-There it is.
 I’ve travelled a lot and meditated on the power of nature as a teacher.

 I hold a Doctorate of Philosophy in Educational Leadership from Touro University International, a Masters of Science in Elementary Education from Lehman College and a Bachelor of Science in Secondary Education from New York University.
 I completed my MBSR training with Mindful Leader and became a certified Mindfulness Instructor at Círculo de Estudios para la Paz, Valencia, Spain.
 This last training was conducted in Spanish and prepared me to service both English and Spanish speaking clients with confidence.